Nevada drunk driving law and the preliminary breath test

 Arrested for DUI in Las Vegas?
 Call us for help…

 The cops do their best – but they are only human.
 So they rely on Nevada PBTS to help them get it right.
 However, Nevada DUI breath testing equipment is prone to errors.
 And when the breath test is wrong, so are the cops.

-If you were charged with DUI based on a Nevada breath test, we invite you to contact us for a free consultation.
+If you were charged with DUI based on a Nevada breath test, we invite you to contact us for a consultation.
 Our caring Las Vegas and Reno know how to find police errors.
 We understand how Clark County prosecutors put their DUI cases together.

 Don’t wait until you’ve lost your license to get legal help.
 We’ll fight to get your driving privilege back.
 And we’ll work proactively to keep you out of jail and the DUI off your record.

-To schedule your free consultation, call us or fill out the form on this page.
+To schedule your consultation, call us or fill out the form on this page.
 One of our experienced DUI lawyers will get back to you promptly to discuss your case and the best defense against your Nevada DUI charges.

 In California?
 See our page on Preliminary Alcohol Screening (PAS) Breath Tests in California.